 4. You get more time to think (or not think)

 Your mental health is precious.
 It’s probably the most precious resource you have, and as a society we’re only just beginning to find out how valuable – and how easy to lose – it is.
 Are you taking enough time to work on your mental wellbeing?
-For most of us the answer is no. Flexible working gives you more time to think about mental health, and real flexible working, that values productivity and results above all else, sees mental health as precious too.
+For most of us the answer is no. Flexible working gives you more time to think about mental health, and real flexible working, which values productivity and results above all else, sees mental health as precious too.
 (If you have a mental health issue you are less productive; a results-driven business should focus on regaining that equilibrium and taking steps to make sure it’s always maintained.)

 All three of the previous benefits of flex we’ve listed should help A LOT with your mental health, as will using flexible working to avoid or adapt to situations you find uniquely stressful – our Content Coordinator pursued flexible work primarily because he found commuting and the rush hour damaging to his mental health, and he’s not alone.
 Having time away from the office to concentrate on a particularly knotty problem or work on business development can also be a huge help with your overall stress levels (getting work done instead of being constantly distracted is one of the best reasons for not always working in the office).
 Being able to take 30 mins to to really think, to meditate or to just walk around outside is some of the best preventative medicine you can take for your mental health.

 Caveat: if your job stresses you out, it’s tempting to see it as a net negative for your mental state.
 But in the main, work is generally good for mental health.
 The charity Mind says work can provide “a sense of identity, contact and friendship with others, a steady routine and structure, and opportunities to gain achievements and contribute.”
 Keep these positives in mind when you construct a flexible working lifestyle, and try to maximise them as you minimise stressors.